Sundeep K. (Rob) Addy

 Rob specializes in all types of large, complex commercial litigation with an emphasis in patent and antitrust work.
 A former journalist who worked on Emmy-award winning documentaries for PBS, Rob's focus as a litigator is in finding creative ways to convey complex stories to juries, judges, and arbitrators.

 In his spare time, Rob can be found playing piano and recording music.
-He lives in Denver with his wife, Meredith, and their young son, August
+He lives in Denver with his young son, August.

 Legal Malpractice Claim for Large Consumer Goods Manufacturer (Illinois State Court, Cook County)